Skip to main content

 Client-Side Configuration

-For the embedded app to route its WebSocket connections through the proxy instead of connecting directly to the backend, the host application must set websocketBaseUrl using the configure action.
-The host application sends the configure action with the network.websocketBaseUrl property.
+HTTP requests do not require any client-side configuration.
+Because the embedded Assistant is loaded from the proxy URL (the iframe src points to the proxy), all HTTP requests from the app naturally route through the proxy.
+WebSocket connections, however, connect to a separate backend host by default.
+To route them through the proxy, the host application must set websocketBaseUrl using the configure method.
+The host application sends the configure method with the network.websocketBaseUrl property.
 For implementation details, see the PostMessage API or Window API documentation.

 // Using the PostMessage API